-General school equipment: Access to a computer or suitable device for typing at home, a USB memory stick, an OCR Revision guide for the exam and class book are very useful and recommended.
+General school equipment: Access to a computer or suitable device for typing at home, an OCR Revision guide for the exam and class book are very useful and recommended.
 Details will be given on where to purchase these at the start of your course.